 How Proper Ventilation Can Impact Your Grow

-You know that awful feeling of being stuck inside a car with the windows rolled up for more than just a few minutes?
-Your skin gets clammy, the air feels heavy with stillness and it feels difficult to breathe?
-Your plants experience the same feeling when your grow space lacks the ability to circulate and exchange fresh air.
+Do you know that awful feeling of being stuck inside a car with the windows rolled up for more than just a few minutes?
+Your skin gets clammy, the air feels heavy with stillness and it feels difficult to breathe.
+Your plants experience the same feeling when your grow space cannot circulate and exchange fresh air.
 Ensuring proper air circulation within your grow system is integral to achieving an optimal grow space for your plants.
-There are many issues that can arise due to lack of proper ventilation such as heat regulation, humidity levels, stagnant air, dust, and mold mitigation and odor reduction.
+Many issues can arise due to lack of proper ventilation such as heat regulation, humidity levels, stagnant air, dust, mold mitigation, and odor reduction.

 What does ventilation do for my plants?

-On a micro level, the air directly surrounding the leaves of your plants create their own microclimates.
+On a micro level, the air directly surrounding the leaves of your plants creates their microclimate.
 These microclimates have varying humidity levels, temperature readings, and atmospheric concentrations that differ from the grow room as a whole.
 The metabolic processes taking place, as well as their byproducts, are responsible for these microclimates.
-The water vapor and oxygen emitted by the plant have a difficult time moving away from the surface of the leaves without adequate air flow.
+The water vapor and oxygen emitted by the plant have a difficult time moving away from the surface of the leaves without adequate airflow.
 Air movement is necessary to reduce both the size of these microclimates, as well as the length of time the plants are exposed to these microclimates.